Inclusive Playground: Nutter Park at Children’s Mercy Hospital

 Hospital Hill Park: Sybil Silk Wood Nutter Children’s Playground

 In short, the playground that serves more special needs kids than any other in our area – doesn’t truly serve those kids!
-It doesn’t allow them to be included, to socialize in a play setting….in fact, it becomes just one more place where they are left on the sidelines watching.
+It does’t allow them to be included, to socialize in a play setting….it becomes just one more place where they are left on the sidelines watching.